inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 It reminds me of days of		So what is this line
 Both gloom and of light.
 Wh author's unknown
-It still lifts my spirits		And still makes me giggle And starts the day right.
+It still lifts my spirits		And still s me giggle
+And starts the day right.
 Even now that I'm grown?

 I've read all the greats
 Both starving and fat,
 But none was as great as
-"I tot I taw a puddy tat."
+"I tot I taw a ddy tat."
 		-- Etta Stallings, "An O To Childhood"
 "All my life I wanted to be someone; I guess I should have been more specific."
 -- Jane Wagner
 HUMAN REPLICAS  inserted into VATS of NUTRITIONAL YEAST ...
 Real softw engineers don't bug programs, they verify correctness.
-This process doesn't necessarily involve  of anything on a computer, except perhaps a Correctness Verification Aid package.
+This process doesn't necessarily involve  of anything on a comter, except perhaps a Correctness Verification Aid package.
 "If you want to travel around the world and be invited to speak at a lot of different places, just write a Unix operating system."
 (By Linus Torvalds)